TYPE DESIGN INFORMATION PAGE last updated on Wed Mar 4 21:49:41 EST 2015

 Ariel Di Lisio

-Caracas-based designer of Klak (2013), a typeface that was designed on a grid.
+Caracas-based designer of Klak (2013), a typeface that was designed on a grid with compass and ruler.

 Carlos Fabián Camargo Guerrero